sodabubblewine/sodabubblewine.github.io/README.md

 Thus, given a theory and its predicate logic, the predicate functors of Quine give a way, once and for all, to rid ourselves of the lgoical import of pronomial cross reference.
 This eliminates, then, all problems which turn up from such cross referencing e.g. all problems of scope and bondage.

-It also turns our focus back tot he probelms to solve: what is the logic of the theory under investigation?
+It also turns our focus back to the probelms to solve: what is the logic of the theory under investigation?
 In predicate (functor) logic this means settling what predicates belong to the lexicon of the theory.
 The requirement that the lexicon be mentioned by *listing* the predicates is preformally stated as "the lexicon is finite", though the emphasis here is on the preformality of that statement otherwise the invocation of the predicate 'is finite' quickly demands its own logical theory.

 Now, with the lexicon given, the paucity of premises is among the next steps.
 I say "among the next steps" because it is often through a sequence of steps that the predicates and premises of a given theory evolve from the conclusions of their implication.